Fleishman-Lab/CUMAb/README.md

 ## Running CUMAb
 - CUMAb takes as an input only a pdb file of the antibody you wish to humanize
-- The final output will be a pdb file formatted as necessary for CUMAb, a csv file containing the humanized sequences, and example command lines to run the initial relax on the pdb as well as the threading of the humanized sequences.
-Please note that in our protocol for CUMAb we run the initial relax 15 times and take the lowest scoring one to use for the threading.
+- The final output includes:
+-- a pdb file formatted as necessary for CUMAb
+-- a csv file containing the humanized sequences
+-- example command lines to run the initial relax on the pdb as well as the threading of the humanized sequences

 ### Step 1: Formatting the pdb file
 - Create a new directory and move to that directory